How Financial Advisors Can Set Measurable Goals

 Get a Baseline for the Present

 Before you can determine where you’re going, you need a snapshot of where you are today.
 This requires taking a clear-eyed look at both your successes and failures in all areas of your financial planning business.
 For example, maybe you’re a marketing guru or a natural people person.
-Perhaps your processes leave a bit to be desired when it comes to organization or your prospecting suffers from procrastination.
-The idea here is to examine honestly what’s working and what’s not and to pinpoint those areas of your business that need attention.
+Perhaps your productivity and processes leave a bit to be desired when it comes to organization or your prospecting suffers from procrastination.
+The idea here is to examine honestly what’s working and what’s not and to pinpoint business areas that need attention.

 - What are the top three accomplishments from this past year?